Deep Neural Networks and Tabular Data: A Survey: Deep Neural Networks for Tabular Data

-The fully differentiable models in this category offer a valuable property: They permit end-to-end deep learning for training and inference by means of gradient descent optimizers.
+\textbf{Fully differentiable Models.} The fully differentiable models in this category offer a valuable property: They permit end-to-end deep learning for training and inference by means of gradient descent optimizers.
 Thus, they allow for highly efficient implementations in modern deep learning frameworks that exploit GPU or TPU acceleration throughout the code.

-\citet{popov2019neural} propose an ensemble of differentiable oblivious decision trees \citep{langley1994oblivious} -- the NODE framework for deep learning on tabular data.
+Popov et al. \cite{popov2019neural} propose an ensemble of differentiable oblivious decision trees \citep{langley1994oblivious} -- also known as the NODE framework for deep learning on tabular data.
 Oblivious decision trees use the same splitting function for all nodes on the same level and can therefore be easily parallelized.
-NODE generalizes the successful CatBoost \citep{prokhorenkova2018catboost} framework.
+NODE is inspired by the successful CatBoost \citep{prokhorenkova2018catboost} framework.
 To make the whole architecture fully differentiable and benefit from end-to-end optimization, NODE utilizes the entmax transformation \citep{peters2019sparse} and soft splits.
-In their experiments, the NODE framework outperforms XGBoost and other GBDT models on many data sets.
+In the original experiments, the NODE framework outperforms XGBoost and other GBDT models on many data sets.
 As NODE is based on decision tree ensembles, there is no preprocessing or transformation of the categorical data necessary.
 Decision trees are known to handle discrete features well.
-In the official implementation strings are converted to integers using the leave-one-out encoding scheme.
+In the official implementation, strings are converted to integers using the leave-one-out encoding scheme.
 The NODE framework is widely used and provides a sound implementation that can be readily deployed.